bogadrian/gatsby-final/src/posts/recruitment-broken.md

 #Recruitment in the tech field is broken!

-On one side, there are companies and recruiters looking for the perfect developer.
+On one side, there are companies and recruiters looking always for the perfect developer.

-On the other side, there are developers who may be far from perfect.
+On the other side, there are developers who may be far from perfect and just doing everything to breakthrough.

 ##<center>Why is the recruitment process broken?</center>

-Well, from my point of view, the recruitment is broken because there is no way for the demand and the offer to ever meet.
+Well, from my point of view the recruitment is broken because there is no way for the demand and the offer to ever meet each other.
+And when they do, is just karma.

-From the point of view of the job giver, is absolutely normal to look for someone who can do the job which he is going to pay for.
+From the point of view of the job giver, is absolutely normal to look for someone who can do the job which he's going to pay for.

 He doesn’t want to waste my money in testing people!

 From the other point of view, the developer who is looking for employment is waiting and hoping for a chance!

 Many, if not all of them, will never pretend to be perfect!